polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 #### Sarah
 * Continued working on the Python project for work to get caught up.

+#### Halwai Aftab Hasan

+* Start my day with Encrypted Aggregation, pysyft tutorial part 10 still working on it.
+* Working with my Pytorch Hackathon team
+* Get a chance to talk to the senior and 28 year experience Doctor, she is a physiotherapist in my city,she her experience and give me lot of guidence regarding my career, its a great Exprience for me to get chance to be with her for 1 hour on whatsapp video call.
+* Encourage @channel
+* #60daysofudacity

 ### Day 60: 25/08/2019

 #### Polarbeargo